Multipartite Intrinsic Non-Locality and Device-Independent Conference Key Agreement: Correlations, No-Signaling Conditions, and Quantum Extensions

+First, let us define the types of correlations that we are concerned with in this paper: no-signaling correlations and quantum correlations.
+Let us begin by discussing no-signaling correlations.

 No-signaling conditions impose constraints on correlations, which imply that parties sharing the correlation cannot use it alone to communicate; i.e., no party can infer the input choices of another party based solely on their own outputs \cite{beckman2001causal}.
 On a technical level, no-signaling conditions imply that tracing over subsets of outputs of a correlation results in tracing over the corresponding inputs \cite{brunner2014bell}.
 These conditions are relevant in our scenario as it is necessary to verify that the correlations observed are from the state and measurement choices shared by the participants and not from classical communication when the input choices are made.
+Compliance with no-signaling conditions can be enforced by imposing space-like separation between measuring parties or constructing other barriers to prevent communication.

 No-signaling conditions for the tripartite scenario are as follows: